Topology

 Topology answers:

-- what those logical dependencies are called
+- what those boundaries are called in application code

 - which environment names exist